krzychb/toit-samples/README.md

 - Show climate measurements on TFT screen of ESP-WROVER-KIT [climate-tft](climate-tft)
 - Control temperature with PID [load-ctrl](load-ctrl)
 - Drive digitally controlled potentiometer [x9cn0n](x9cn0n)
+- Read temperature using MAX6675 converter with K-thermocouple [max6675](max6675)

 ## How to Use